Market Cycles:

 The bull market is most often associated with to-the-moon culture, up-only retail, and parabolic price discovery.
 While it doesn’t always have to be like that, the mark-up phase is typified by the early majority entering the market and prices move higher.
 Technically, higher highs are made and observable uptrend forms on the charts on longer timeframes.
 Gradually, the bull market drives clearly up-trending conditions which contrast previous ranges of accumulation or trending markets.
 While I’m personally not a huge fan of mapping any kind of linear psychological experience, generally a bull market brings to optimism and euphoria.

 As a bull run gathers and momentum, it’s destined to discover the market top where participants are inclined to take profits and close their positions down.
 The end of the run can generally be characterised by the late majority finally choosing to join the market, leading to a large increase in market volume and many cases of excessive leverage and liquidations in the crypto market at least.
-To the pros, they often call this last majority ‘exit liquidity’ where the late buyers are left holding the bags when the music stops, and blowoff top turns into the next of distribution.
+To the pros, they often call this last majority ‘exit liquidity’ where the late buyers are left holding the bags when the music stops, and blow-off top turns into the next of distribution.

 Distribution

 In the distribution phase, price discovery cools off and bullish sentiment begins to waver.
 At first, and hopefully not for too long, late comers will often add to their positions with certainty that this is just a quick pullback.
 For those late to the party, the notion that the uptrend will remain and promise continued gains can often lead to obliviousness to the fact that this is indeed a distribution event.
-Top traders close their positions early (or distribute them in another words), and sellers begin to gradually outweigh buyers.
+Top traders close their positions early (or distribute them in other words), and sellers begin to gradually outweigh buyers.
 This marks the peak of the market top, and a high-volume turnaround is prime for experienced traders to take profits and open short positions into an overvalued market.

 Mark Down (Bear Market)